April 01 1983 Hartford Connecticut Rush on the Signals tour

 It was almost too much for my pre-teen brain to handle- the lights, the biggest crowd of people I had ever been among, and the loud music.
 This was the planting of a major seed for me, the dawn of my infatuation with live music, the dawn of my infatuation with the trio from Canada.

 One song after another flowed off stage and into my gaping ears, hungry for all that they would give.
 I was very familiar with the entire Moving Pictures album from start to finish- and the band rewarded me with almost every single song (aside from “Witch Hunt”) from that album from the hits like “Limelight” and “Red Barchetta” to the totally obscure cuts like “The Camera Eye” and “Vital Signs.”
 They did play a slew of hits from their earlier records too, and a few new songs from Signals, too.
-The drum solo of course was a highlight and had Evan and I air drumming all the way home.
+The drum solo of course was a highlight and had my friend Evan and I air drumming all the way home.

 I continued my infatuation with the band, and saw pretty much every tour for the next three decades.
 I was lucky enough to continue my friendship with Evan, too.
 We even went to the final tour together, in Boston.
 And we didn’t come alone either- while we did not repeat the trip with his sister and her friends, we did each bring our own thirteen year olds with us- me with my son and Evan with his daughter.
 It was a special way to celebrate a life long friendship between us, and for each of us to pass our infatuation with our favorite band to our kids, too.